photo by Towfiqu Barbhuiya for Unsplash

 5. Recognise what you CAN change.

-The more you build a solid foundation of emotional wellbeing, the more you will have the clarity and strength to deal with your debt.
+The more you building a solid foundation of emotional wellbeing, the more you will have the clarity and strength to deal with your debt.

 6. Make a plan.
 On paper.

-If you are depressed, it means you often lack the drive to make changes.
-This means that every day you wake up with the thought you’ll deal with your money troubles, and every day you let it slide.
-Many people in debt don’t even know the exact amount they owe.
 If you have ‘head in the sand’ syndrome, know debt has never to this day been known to clear up or go away by ignoring it.
 Making a game plan to deal with your debt can cause anxiety, yes.
-But it’s better to go through that anxiety then deal with years of prolonged anxiety not making a practical plan will create.
+But it’s better to go through that anxiety then deal with the years of prolonged anxiety not making a practical plan will create.

 7. Stop blaming yourself.

-Can you blame yourself for wanting to do things differently, and to be bigger than your past?
-Give yourself some credit.
 Recognise that if you had of known how money and debt works, you probably would have done it better.
-Think of it this way – if your best friend turned around and told you she was in terrible debt, would you tell her she was a failure?
+Think of it this way.
+If your best friend turned around and told you she was in terrible debt, would you tell her she was a failure?
 Then why are you treating yourself like one?